Dates: Postponed to the Fall 2020. Exact dates TBD.

 If paying by check, the check must be received before the appropriate dates for Early Registration and Decision Dates.

 One Centre Street, Suite 203

 Speaker: Dan Boschen

-This course is a fresh view of the fundamental concepts of digital signal processing most applicable to practical real world problems and applications in radio communication systems.
-This course will build an intuitive understanding of the underlying mathematics through the use of graphics, visual demonstrations, and real world applications in GPS and mixed signal (analog/digital) modern transceivers.
+Course Summary: This course is a fresh view of the fundamental concepts of digital signal processing applicable to the design of mixed signal design with A/D conversion, digital filters, operations with the FFT, and multi-rate signal processing.
+This course will build an intuitive understanding of the underlying mathematics through the use of graphics, visual demonstrations, and applications in GPS and mixed signal (analog/digital) modern transceivers.
 This course is applicable to DSP algorithm development with a focus on meeting practical hardware development challenges in both the analog and digital domains, and not a tutorial on working with specific DSP processor hardware.

-All engineers involved in or interested in signal processing applications.
-Engineers with significant experience with DSP will also appreciate this opportunity for an in depth review of the fundamental DSP concepts from a different perspective than that given in a traditional introductory DSP course.
+Target Audience: All engineers involved in or interested in signal processing applications.
+Engineers with significant experience with DSP will also appreciate this opportunity for an in-depth review of the fundamental DSP concepts from a different perspective than that given in a traditional introductory DSP course.

 Topics / Schedule:

 Class 1: Correlation, Fourier Transform, Laplace Transform